Beneath its austere exterior, Alexia Santamaria finds the beating heart of Zurich.

 Our day starts with an easy-breezy boat cruise on Lake Limmat with the Lake Zurich Boat Company.
 It's always wonderful to see a city from the water and we enjoy the view of old buildings, clock towers, churches and museums jostling for space amid cobblestone alleys, as a contrast to the far more sparse — but equally beautiful — vistas we get from the water in New Zealand.

-We disembark at the Burkilplazt Area and head towards the Fraumunster Church.
+We disembark at the Buerkliplatz area and head towards the Fraumunster Church.

 Our guide Ursula explains this is because of the Protestant reformation in the 1500s which removed the previous Catholic excess and decreed Zurich's beauty should be more subtle.
 She takes us into one of the banks to illustrate this point — what looks like a very ordinary building on the outside has exquisite tiled floors, magnificent stained glass and a gorgeous mosaic roof in the foyer.

 Things get even more interesting as we walk towards the heart of the old town.
-The Fraumunster Church is a large, impressive structure but again, the true treasure is inside.
+The Fraumuenster Church is a large, impressive structure but again, the true treasure is inside.

 In 1970 Belarusian-French artist Mark Chagall completed five stunning windows, and these modern interpretations of Biblical scenes are breathtakingly beautiful.